ELIXIR-Belgium/rdm-guide/pages/data_management_steps.md

 1. Consider possible ethical and legal implications of your dataset (contact the ethical committee and the legal team in your institution, if necessary).

-    * Funders’ requirements: check what are the requirements of your research funder about the results of the research and the underlying data.
+    * Data availability requirements : check what are the requirements of your research funder, your institution or scientific journal about the availability of research data.
     * [Data access restrictions](datasets_sharing): check if there are legal or ethical reasons to restrict access to your data.
     * [Data reusability](data_licences): check if there is any reason to limit reusability of your data by others or if you need to put a specific licence on the data.